 - They follow principles of ethics such as confidentiality, kindness, and most importantly, they seek to “do no harm”

-Seeking the Spirit Within, a ministry of the Nebraska Synod ELCA, offers a 2-year program that trains and certifies individuals to become spiritual directors.
+Seeking the Spirit Within, a ministry of the Nebraska Synod ELCA, offers a 3-year program that trains individuals to become spiritual directors.

-The Omaha Presbyterian Seminary Foundation (OPSF) has established a scholarship fund to pay half the cost of spiritual direction for a maximum of eight sessions for clergy.
+The Omaha Presbyterian Seminary Foundation (OPSF) has established a program to pay for monthly spiritual direction sessions for clergy for a year.
 Click here for more information.

 Email firstname.lastname@example.org for more information